Oteng/startupSetup/README.md

 startupSetup
 ============

-A bash script to install the thing need for dev
+A bash script to install the thing needed for dev